awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 When the procedure is successful, the new custom key store appears in the list of custom key stores in the account and Region\.
 If it is unsuccessful, an error message appears that describes the problem and provides help on how to fix it\.
 If you need more help, see [Troubleshooting a custom key store](fix-keystore.md)\.

+If you try to create a custom key store with all of the same property values as an existing *disconnected* custom key store, AWS KMS does not create a new custom key store, and it does not throw an exception or display an error\.
+Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing custom key store\.

 **Next**: New custom key stores are not automatically connected\.
 Before you can create AWS KMS keys in the custom key store, you must [connect the custom key store](disconnect-keystore.md) to its associated AWS CloudHSM cluster\.

 ## Create a custom key store \(API\)<a name="create-keystore-api"></a>